 If the workgroup remains inaccesible, try renaming the workgroup in all computers from the network.
 This option worked 100% in my network after trying everything else to no avail.

-Access shared folder in Windows 10 from Windows 9x client
+Access shared folder in Windows 10 from Windows 9x

 Listing all Windows 10 shares from a Windows 9x client is simply not supported and there’s no fix to that.
 To access a shared folder from Windows 9x you need to either: